 - To widen access to education in the creative arts at undergraduate level through Open and Flexible Learning.

-- Ensure you gain the traditional skills in each of the disciplines chosen to form a solid foundation for further development.
+- Ensure students gain the technical skills in each of the disciplines chosen to form a solid foundation for further development.

-- To develop your creative capacities and their ability in interpretation and application.
+- To develop students’ creative capacities and their ability in interpretation and application.

-- To develop your critical understanding of the theoretical and conceptual issues central to the creative arts practice and the social, historical and cultural context in which it is practiced.
+- To develop students’ critical understanding of the theoretical and conceptual issues central to the creative arts practice and the social, historical and cultural context in which it is practised.

-- To provide an environment in which you have the possibility of changing your view of the world and your interaction with it both artistically and intellectually.
+- To provide an environment in which the student has the possibility of changing their view of the world and their interaction with it both artistically and intellectually.

 - To foster high-level ethical and professional standards and an awareness of the possibilities offered by existing and new developments in areas of the creative arts to expand their application areas.

-- To develop autonomous learners capable of applying intellectual and practical skills in a chosen area of visual communications appropriate to employment, further study, or life-long learning.
+- To develop autonomous learners capable of applying intellectual and practical skills in a chosen area of contemporary creative arts activity appropriate to employment, further study, or life-long learning.